EraySari/donate-app/README.md

 This project was developed as my graduation project, combining **real-world problem solving (food waste reduction)** with **modern web technologies**.

+🛠️ Development Status

+⚠️ Note: The front-end part of the project is not fully completed yet.

+- Products are currently using the same image.

+- There are some design gaps and improvements to be made.

+- New updates will be added in upcoming commits.

 ---

 ## 🧩 Features